saurabhtripathi/study_topics/study_topics/README.md

 2. drush pmu study_topics for uninstalling.

 #### Testing
-- No automated test cases written for now.
 - Manual testing steps are as follows:
   - After enabling module check if module is enabled and has help link in extend list.
   - Check if taxonomy vocabulary Topics is created.
   - Create a new term of type Topics and check if corresponding block gets created.
   - Check if block is accessible only to Authenticated users
   - Check you do not need to clear cache after creating term, to see the corresponding block placed in content region.

+#### Not in scope
+- No automated test cases written for now.
+- Since block and taxonomy are different entities have not handled automatic deletion of block.

 #### Version Compatibility
  Drupal core